-First, you’ll hear the bowl struck on its upper outside edge with a 30mm Himalayan hardwood Tibetan-wool padded mallet.
-Next, you’ll hear the rim tone played around with the wooden end of a 30mm leather-padded mallet.
-Lastly, you’ll hear the fundamental tone played around the outside wall with the leather end of the same 30mm leather-padded mallet.
+First, you will hear the bowl struck on its upper outside edge with the 30mm Himalayan hardwood Tibetan-wool padded mallet.
+Next, you’ll hear the rim tone played with the leather end of the 30mm leather-padded mallet.
+Lastly, you’ll hear the fundamental tone played with the leather end of the same 30mm leather-padded mallet.

 - Tibetan silk-brocade Singing Bowl Cushion (shown above) in your choice of Tibetan Red, Royal Blue, or Plum.

-- A Professional 30mm Himalayan hardwood leather-padded mallet.
+- 2-Piece Professional Mallet Set (a 30mm Himalayan hardwood wool-padded and leather-padded mallet).

 - Tips and Information Brochure: historical information, general metallurgical analysis, how to hold the mallet, playing around the rim, and advanced techniques.